khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/api-keys.md

 ![FRED](https://user-images.githubusercontent.com/46355364/207828032-0a32d3b8-1378-4db2-9064-aa1eb2111632.png)

-Enter the API key into the OpenBB Terminal with:
+Enter the API key into the Finance Analysis with:

 ```console
 /keys/fred REPLACE_WITH_KEY